src-d/blog/content/upcoming/temp-28xhduh7qd210d1213.md

       <li><strong>5867</strong><span> Total Commits</span></li>
       <li><strong>87.9</strong><span> PageRank</span></li>
     </ul>
-    <div class="footer">In the last 4 (and a bit more) years she has been involved in the development of Perl modules and even contributed a bit to the development of Perl itself.
-She is an active member of the Dutch Perl community and she also is active as a Perl Monk.
-At the first Dutch Perl Workshop she gave a presentation about Parsing XML/HTML.</div>
+    <div class="footer">Since her retirement, she has been busy supporting the world-wide Perl community in general, and the development of Rakudo Perl 6 in particular.
+You may have seen her at events like FOSDEM, OSCON and many more Perl oriented events like the YAPC’s (Yet Another Perl Conference) in the US, in Europe and in Japan.
+She also writes the Perl 6 Weekly blog.</div>
     <div class="repo_header"><a href="https://github.com/rakudo/rakudo">rakudo</a> <span class="language">Perl6</span> <span class="featured_repo">Featured Repo</span></div>
     <ul class="repo_stats">
       <li><strong>3377</strong><span> Commits by @lizmat</span></li>